Who We Are

 As a House of Prayer, we come together each Friday night and many Saturday mornings to observe Shabbat and for all Jewish holidays and festivals.
 Our worship takes many forms centering on congregational participation and music.

 As a House of Learning, young children can begin their Jewish journey with wonderful programs like Shalom Friends.
 Grade school age children attend our dynamic religious school and continue on through Hebrew High School, reaping the rewards of friendship, participation and learning.
 Adults enjoy a variety of lifelong learning opportunities.

-Our members fit no particular profile, they represent diverse backgrounds – traditional and non-traditional lifestyles, interfaith families, GLBT and multi-cultural.
+Our members fit no particular profile, they represent diverse backgrounds – traditional and non-traditional lifestyles, interfaith families, LGBTQ and multi-cultural.
 Under the common umbrella of Jewish values and interests, Temple Beth El brings us together as one congregation, a warm and nurturing community.